TresComaCatorce/dirmod_exercise_java/README.md

 ## Setup
 First install it with maven command in root directory:
 ```
-$ mvn install
+$ mvn clean install
 ```

-And then run the project:
+After that, run the project:
 ```
 $ ./mvnw spring-boot:run
 ```